Living in France: International France Health Insurance

 An Overview of Health Insurance in France

-France administers a system of universal health care funded by taxation.
+France administers a system of universal health insurance funded by taxation.
 The standard of care is considered superb.
-In fact, France is listed as one of the healthiest countries in the world according to the World Health Organization’s ranking of healthcare efficiency.
-From preventative care to emergency surgery, France offers excellent health care.
+In fact, France is listed as one of the healthiest countries in the world according to the World Health Organization’s ranking of health provider efficiency.
+From preventative medicines to emergency surgery, France offers excellent health service.

-In addition to outstanding public health care, most people in France pay to carry French supplemental private insurance.
-This is known in France as “mutuelle” and it’s designed to offset additional health care costs.
+In addition to outstanding public health, most people in France pay to carry supplemental French health insurance.
+This is known in France as “mutuelle” and it’s designed to offset additional health and medical costs.
 One of those additional costs comes from doctor visits.
 The state only pays 70%, leaving the patient to cover the remaining 30%.
 Thankfully, that works out to only 7 Euros or so!
 But in a large family, these small costs can quickly add up and it’s nice to have some extra coverage through the mutuelle.
 And the mutuelle also covers much bigger expenses like physiotherapy and private hospital room accommodations.

 Where Do Expats Fit In?

-So where to do expats fit in this system of universal health care and supplemental insurance?
+So where to do expats fit in this system of health insurance?
 A big change in regulations in 2016 brought welcomed news to expats.
-Since then, any expat who has lived in France for at least three months in “a stable and regular manner” and plans on remaining in France on a permanent basis can apply for public health care coverage.
+Since then, any expat who has lived in France for at least three months in “a stable and regular manner” and plans on remaining in France on a permanent basis can apply for public health coverage.